+13.2.2.
 Weather-map Discussion for this Case

-As recommended for most weather discussions, start with the big picture, and progress toward the details.
-Also, start from the top down.
+As recommended for most weather discussions, we will start with the big picture, and will progress toward the details.
+Also, we will work downward from the top of the troposphere.

-Hemispheric Map - Top of Troposphere
+13.2.2.1. • Hemispheric Map - Top of Troposphere